GP’s experimental procedure leads to patient death

 The tribunal found the majority of the complaints against the GP were proven and represented a “reckless disregard for patient safety.”
 The tribunal endorsed comments from the State Deputy Coroner, in the findings of the inquest into patient A’s death, describing the stem cell therapy as being comparable to “quack” medicine.
 Ultimately, he was found guilty of professional misconduct.

 The GP was not registered at the time of the hearing.
 Nevertheless, the tribunal declared that if he had been, his registration would have been cancelled.
-He was precluded from seeking a review of the decision for seven years and ordered to pay the complaint body’s costs.
+He was precluded from seeking a review of the decision for 7 years and ordered to pay the complaint body’s costs.

 Key lessons